Schedule time on the Campus!

 Creative Thought Matters

 Our founder, Lucy Skidmore Scribner, believed in putting academic theory and creative expression into practice.
-That’s what she called it educating “the mind and the hand.”
+She called it educating “the mind and the hand.”
 Today we call it “Creative Thought Matters."
 As we state in our Goals for Student Learning and Development, the Skidmore experience is about cultivating in students the kind of mind that understands and appreciates how creative thought matters in all pursuits.
 That’s our mantra, our motto, our core, and the world is desperate for it.
 Explore the Skidmore Mind.

 A welcoming community with great student-faculty relationships

 What makes Skidmore special is the "closeness you will find in friends, classmates, and very importantly, professors," says College Prowler.
 "These people are rooting for you!
 They will surprisingly help lead you in the right direction because Skidmore offers a strong sense of family.
 You are not just a number here."
 With our 9:1 student-to-faculty ratio and active program of faculty mentoring and advising, you are bound to create rewarding relationships with your professors.
 See what others have to say.

 Curricular breadth, including preprofessional programs